 Garlic Butter is a delightful and easy-to-make condiment, known for its creamy texture and rich garlic flavor, enhanced by Italian herbs.
-You just need room temperature butter, fresh garlic, and herbs to whip up this versatile spread.
+You just need room-temperature butter, fresh garlic, and herbs to make this versatile spread.
 It’s an excellent addition to a variety of dishes, from pasta and chicken to seafood and steak.

-Quick to prepare, taking less than 10 minutes, this homemade garlic butter also boasts a long shelf life, remaining fresh in the refrigerator for up to a week and for months in the freezer.
+Quick to prepare, taking less than 10 minutes, this homemade garlic butter has a long shelf life too.
+It stays fresh in the refrigerator for up to a week and can be kept in the freezer for several months.
+Let's dive into the recipe to see how it's made.

 - Garlic Butter Sauce